JR12138/fuxiCTR/README.md

 ---

 ## 🚀 Introduction

-FuxiCTR is designed to streamline the process of training, tuning, and deploying machine learning models on large-scale datasets.
-This repository focuses on training models using the **Criteo dataset**, one of the largest publicly available datasets for CTR prediction.

 This project integrates models like **xDeepFM**, **FiBiNet**, and **DeepFM**, enabling fast, customizable experiments with minimal configuration.